open-review-toolkit/open-review-toolkit/README.md

 ## Need Help?

 Feel free to join our [mailing list](https://groups.google.com/forum/#!forum/open-review-toolkit) and ask questions or see how other folks are using the project.

+## Acknowledgements

+The Open Review Toolkit is supported by a grant from the [Alfred P. Sloan Foundation](http://www.sloan.org).